gaurabdg/PS2-Form-Filler/README.md

     - Just bulk sort/filter the downloaded csv file in Excel, with a few manual rearrangements if needed, and the next step will fill the form in this order.
     - To fill the form from your edited sheet
     run `java -jar PS2_FormFiller-1.0-SNAPSHOT-jar-with-dependencies.jar --upload <username> <password>  <path to modified pref sheet>`
+    - If an error occurs while swapping the stations and it stops, you can manually save the preferences in that window and safely logout, without losing all the work.

 For Windows(in case you are facing difficulties):